OpenOmics/parabricks-benchmark/docs/usage/run.md

   `--job-name JOB_NAME`
 > **Set the name of the pipeline's master job.**
 > *type: string*
-> *default: pl:pb-benchmark*
+> *default: pl:parabricks-benchmark*
 >
 > When submitting the pipeline to a job scheduler, like SLURM, this option always you to set the name of the pipeline's master job.
-By default, the name of the pipeline's master job is set to "pl:pb-benchmark".
+By default, the name of the pipeline's master job is set to "pl:parabricks-benchmark".
 >
 > ***Example:*** `--job-name pl_id-42`